- Course: BA Management with Marketing (Year in Enterprise)

 Do you have any noteworthy achievements from your studies at the Business School that you can tell us about - eg prizes, highest scores etc?

-There aren’t any particular achievements linked to the business school but the business school did financially support me when I competed in the regionals and semi-finals of the Unilever Future Leaders league competition.
+Leeds University Business School supported me when I competed in the regionals and semi-finals of the Unilever Future Leaders league competition.
 I led a team of three as a first year student with the other two students being 3rd year and Masters students.
 We came 4th in the UK competing against other universities.

 What is your impression/experience of the facilities, the staff, your peers, the student union, the City of Leeds and the Yorkshire region?